jxjo/Xoptfoil2/README.md

 Unfortunately, at the moment only a reference file in './doc' is available, in which all currently supported parameters are listed with a brief explanation.

 The basic properties of Xoptfoil2 are very similar to the properties of 'Xoptfoil-JX'.
-Therefore, the documentation of Xoptfoil-JX can be used as a first introduction.
+Therefore, the documentation of Xoptfoil-JX **[documentation of Xoptfoil-JX](https://github.com/jxjo/Xoptfoil-JX/blob/master/doc/Xoptfoil-JX.pdf)** can be used as a first introduction.

 ## Examples